neutrinoyu/liegroups/README.md

 # liegroups
-Python implementation of SO2, SE2, SO3, and SE3 matrix Lie groups using numpy or PyTorch.
+Python implementation of SO2, SE2, SO3, and SE3 matrix Lie groups using numpy.

 ## Install from github
 ```bash